jorenheit/brainfix/README.md

 |   `bit8_shift_right(x, n)` | Shift the binary representation of `x` by `n` bits to the right. |
 |   `rand()` | Generate random number (see below). |

+Each of the functions above returns the resulting value: their arguments are never modified, even if they are taken by reference (for optimization purposes).

 #### Pseudorandom Numbers
 To generate random numbers, BrainFix makes use of the [Random Brainfix extension](https://esolangs.org/wiki/Random_Brainfuck), where a `?` symbol tells the interpreter to generate a random number.
 The way this random number is generated is therefore fully up to the interpreter itself and cannot even be seeded from within BrainFix.
 If the `rand()`-function is used in a program that is compiled without the `--random` option, a warning will be issued and compilation will proceed as normal.
 The included interpreter supports this extension (if the `--random` flag is passed in to `bfint`) and will generate a random number uniformly in the range of possible cell-values (0-255 in the single byte case).
 It is up to the programmer to manipulate the result of `rand()` into the desired range.
 A common way to do this is by using the modulo-operator as in the example below.